 As head of the Corporate Group, Ms. Mucciolo oversees the financial management, business continuity, procurement, real estate and other general support functions of the Bank.
+From November 2020 through mid-March 2021, she also held the role of acting first vice president and chief operations officer.

 Ms. Mucciolo has held various management positions within the Bank since joining in 1993.
 Prior to her current position, Ms. Mucciolo served as Financial Services Group’s cash and custody function head.
 Before that, she worked in the Financial Institutions Supervision Group, where she focused on resolution and recovery planning.
 Between 2008 and 2012, she led the investment support office, which was responsible for overseeing and coordinating all matters related to the portfolio of assets associated with the Bank’s extensions of credit in connection with JPMorgan Chase and Co.’s acquisition of Bear Stearns Companies Inc., and the restructuring of American International Group.